rismawidiya/Module-03-Capstone-Risma/README.md

 - README.md # Project documentation

 ## Demo
-A live demo of the project is available via Streamlit (hosted on Streamlit Cloud) and Gradio (hosted on Hugging Face)
+A live demo of the project is available via Streamlit (hosted on Streamlit Cloud) and Gradio (hosted on Hugging Face):
 - Run locally with: streamlit run "Capstone 03.py"
 - Run locally with: python run "Capstone 03.py"